 If you're looking to watch a lot of trailers or listen to music on your tablet — and do so without headphones — you won't want the Fire 7.
 Amazon's cheapest tablet features only one, rear-firing, speaker with audio quality that muffled both vocals and instrumentals during our testing.

-The Fire HD 8 and HD 10 feature stereo sound from dual Dolby Atmos stereo speakers.
-The HD 8's audio isn't perfect, though, as we heard slight distortion in the bass and vocals.
-We will test the HD 10 in greater detail soon.
+The Fire HD 8 and HD 10 feature stereo sound from dual Dolby Atmos stereo speakers, but we heard slight distortion in the bass and vocals from both.

 One of the cheapest tablets ever that we actually like.
 In fact, the Fire 7's $50 price makes it a steal.
 The $80 HD 8 costs $30 more, which is a 60 percent increase, and the $150 HD 10 is three-times the price of the Fire 7.